(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Find it: 2225 Alaskan Way, Seattle, WA 98121

-Instead of the sweeping views from the Space Needle, we opted for some still pretty fun views from the Observation Deck at the Bell Street Pier.
+Instead of the sweeping views from the Space Needle, we opted for the views from the Observation Deck at the Bell Street Pier.
 This rooftop is perfectly positioned for 360-degree views over the water AND of the city.
-For even better views of the mountains and islands, there are (coin-free) binoculars positioned across the deck.
-It’s also a great spot for a picnic lunch at one of the many tables.
+For even better views of the mountains and islands, there are (coin-free) binoculars placed across the deck.
+It’s also an excellent spot for a picnic lunch at one of the many tables.

 The pier can be accessed via the Bell Street Pedestrian Bridge at Elliot Ave or by taking the stairs on Alaskan Way.